How States Join the EMS Compact

 States seeking to join the EMS Compact must take the following steps:

-Introduction and Enactment of REPLICA Legislation: The state's legislature must introduce and enact the "Recognition of EMS Personnel Licensure Interstate Compact" (REPLICA) bill.
-This legislation authorizes the state's participation in the EMS Compact.
+1. Introduction and Enactment of REPLICA Legislation: The state legislature must introduce and enact the "Recognition of EMS Personnel Licensure Interstate Compact" (REPLICA) bill, which authorizes the state's participation in the EMS Compact.

-The REPLICA legislation must match the Uniform Model Legislation: Because interstate compacts also function as contractual agreements between participating states, it is essential that each state seeking to join the compact passes the same model legislation.
+2. The REPLICA legislation must match the Uniform Model Legislation: Because interstate compacts also function as contractual agreements between participating states, each state seeking to join the compact must pass the model legislation.
 This uniformity ensures consistency in the legal framework and obligations between all member states.

 By adhering to these steps, states ensure that their participation in the EMS Compact is based on a standardized legal foundation, promoting uniformity and cooperation among all members.